pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlowPushRelabel.rst

 Many to One
 .....................................................................

-The available signature calculates the maximum flow from many source vertices to one sink vertex.
+Calculates the maximum flow from many source vertices to one sink vertex in a directed graph.

 .. code-block:: none